Signed in as:

 Mental Restlessness (02).

-Unable to experience mental comfort, leading to mind wandering.
+Unable to experience mental comfort, leading to thinking about the past and the future.

 Mental Restlessness refers to when you feel mentally unsettled due to high energy levels from excess effort, stress/anxiety, or overstimulation.
-This may be felt during meditation as a sense of mental unease with scattered attention, tiredness, and constant mind wandering.
-Withdrawing energy from your mind by softening your mind engagement plus simplifying your life will lower your experience of stress and weaken your desire to distract yourself with sensory stimulation.
+This may be experienced during meditation as a sense of mental unease, accompanied by scattered attention, sleepiness, and constant mind wandering.
+By withdrawing energy from your mind through softening your mental engagement and simplifying your life, you can lower your experience of stress and weaken your desire to distract yourself with sensory stimulation.

-Anatta (It happened by itself!): Take interest whenever your mind wanders toward sounds, thoughts, memories, etc. The key to insight is to notice how these wanderings of your attention toward distractions are habits within your mind that happen by themselves (anatta).
+Tip 2: Anatta (It happened by itself!): Take an interest whenever your mind wanders toward sounds, thoughts, memories, etc. The key to insight is to notice how these wanderings of your attention toward distractions are habits within your mind that happen by themselves (anatta).
 When you notice that your attention has wandered, smile and take a few slow belly breaths to soften your awareness back into your body.
-Observing distractions in this way will teach your mind not to hang on to things and to let them go both during meditation and in your daily life.
+Observing distractions in this way will teach your mind not to cling to things and to let them go, both during meditation and in your daily life.

-Your second step in bringing insight meditation into your daily life is to relax the effort within your intellectual mind to return awareness to your body.
-When relaxation of both mind and body are combined, awareness will naturally withdraw from your mind and immerse throughout your body.
+These MIDL techniques you are learning naturally integrate into daily life.
+Your next step in bringing insight meditation into your daily life is to relax your mind's tendency to 'focus in' on things, thereby returning that awareness and energy from that focus back to a mindful awareness of your body.
+When relaxation of both mind and body is combined, awareness will naturally withdraw from your mind and immerse throughout your body.

 Meditative Hindrance.
 Meditation Marker.